joelparkerhenderson/queueing-theory/README.md

   * Aθ: Activity step time: how much time elapses from completed to next completed.

+### Little's Law

+Little's law is a theorem by John Little which states: the long-term average number L of customers in a stationary system is equal to the long-term average effective arrival rate λ multiplied by the average time W that a customer spends in the system.

+Example notation:

+  * L is the long-term average number of customers in the system.

+  * λ is the long-term average effective arrival rate.

+  * W is the average time that a customer spends in the system.

+  * L = λ W is Little's law.

 ### Key performance indcators (KPIs)

 We typically track many things about the activities in the queue, and we want to summarize the results by choosing a shortlist of the most relevant ones for our projects.